rocky-linux/documentation/docs/desktop/appimage/install_software_with_appimage.md

 ## Running a Program using its AppImage

 You have reached the final step - running your AppImage!

 !!!
 Note

-    Running an AppImage doesn't install the program into your system's files like traditional software packages do.
+    Running an AppImage does not install the program into your system's files like traditional software packages do.
 What this means is that everytime you want to use the program you will need to double-click the AppImage.
 It is important to store the AppImage in a safe and memorable place for this reason.

 Double-click the AppImage: